 Once admitted to the exchange program, students take a rigorous course of study that couples engineering and computer science instruction with German-language courses.

 In their freshman and sophomore years, including summer semesters, students complete about 30 credit hours in German-language instruction.
 During the summer between the freshman and sophomore years, students attend a German immersion program for four weeks.
-The preferred program is the German Summer School in Taos, New Mexico, managed by the University of New Mexico.
-(Cost, which includes room and board, is about $4,500.)
+The preferred program is the German Summer School in Portland, Oregon, managed by Portland State University.
+(Cost, which includes room and board, is about $5,000.)

-During their fourth semester in the sophomore year, students take their final German class as well as a course in automotive engineering instructed in German at UA to prepare them for the German style of engineering classes.
-In their second summer at UA, students may be offered an internship with a regional automotive original equipment manufacturer, OEM, or supplier.
-This depends on current company recruiting policies.
+During their fourth semester in the sophomore year, students take a course in automotive engineering instructed in German at UA to prepare them for the German style of engineering classes.
+In their second summer at UA, students can apply for an internship with a regional automotive manufacturer or supplier.

-The University of Alabama is currently setting up a suite of automotive engineering courses which would ultimately enable the students in the college of engineering to take an automotive track.
+The University of Alabama has set up a suite of automotive engineering courses, which would enable the students in the college of engineering to focus on automotive engineering.

 The International German Student Exchange Program is coordinated by Dr. Bharat Balasubramanian, professor of mechanical engineering as well as electrical and computer engineering.
 He also teaches many of the automotive engineering courses including those taught in German, and is also the executive director of the Center for Advanced Vehicle Technology.